Part Two: What to know before you get OFF the boat

 Be an awesome boat charterer and dump the tanks.

-On approach, contact the marina on VHF channel 17 to let them know that you are coming in.
+On approach to the marina itself, contact the marina on VHF channel 17 to let them know that you are coming in.
 They will advise you which pier you will be docking on.
 It is important to note that it is probably the same pier you began on, but not necessarily.
 So its good to pay attention to where you are being directed to.

 And just a note, your crew may be tired from their day out on the water and may want to get a ride to dinner.
-OR they may be feeling awake and energetic before dinner, but after dinner can often be a different story, and a ride back to the marina may be very welcome.
+OR they may be feeling awake and energetic before dinner and ready to walk/catch the bus that departs from right outside the marina gates.
+But after dinner can often be a different story, and a ride back to the marina may be very welcome.
 Be prepared for this and ask your charter company for a referral for a reliable driver.
 You don’t have to book a car straight away.
 Just keep the number up your sleeve in case you need it later in the evening!

 Book your transfers from the marina in advance.
-Whether you are heading back to Split, to the airport or are going to pick up a rental car, make sure that you don’t leave booking a taxi or transfer to the last minute.
+Whether you are heading into Dubrovnik to spend a couple of days exploring, heading to the airport to catch a flight or are going to pick up a rental car, make sure that you don’t leave booking a taxi or transfer to the last minute.